Back

 • 50 million: the amount corresponds to 65% of the difference between the 2021 bill plus 50% and the 2022 bill.

-• 150 million: the amount corresponds to 80% of the difference between the 2021 bill plus 50% and the 2022 bill.
+• Aid of up to 150 million euros: the amount corresponds to 80% of the difference between the 2021 bill plus 50% and the 2022 bill.

 In all cases, the amount of aid would be capped at 70% of the company's consumption in 2021.